-- 1451 In addition, the organization can provide a breakdown of the total GHG removals by sink process. - Two main types of sink processes that remove CO2 from the atmosphere are: 1452 - Biogenic CO2 removals resulting from atmospheric CO2 transferred via biological sinks, such as photosynthesis, to storage in biogenic carbon pools. - Technological CO2 removals resulting from atmospheric CO2 transferred via technological sinks to storage in geologic carbon pools. - 1457 See reference [17] in Bibliography. - 1458 For an example of how to present the information on requirement 102-9-a, see Table 5.
+In addition, the organization can provide a breakdown of the total GHG removals by sink process.
+Two main types of sink processes that remove CO2 from the atmosphere are:

+- Biogenic CO2 removals resulting from atmospheric CO2 transferred via biological sinks, such as photosynthesis, to storage in biogenic carbon pools. - Technological CO2 removals resulting from atmospheric CO2 transferred via technological sinks to storage in geologic carbon pools.

+See reference [17] in the Bibliography.

+For an example of how to present information on requirement 102-9-a, see Table 7 in the Appendix.